 What am I thinking…I don’t possess that kind of strength!

 As expected, I fail to complete the stunt.
 I lose my balance and drop with one knee on the ground, as if I am proposing to someone.
 Realizing that I have failed, Perdo untangles itself from the neck of the werewolf and retreats back to my left hand.
 The werewolf lets out a triumph howl; as if it has won.
 I can feel the werewolf from behind as it dashes towards me.
 I pick up Lacero with my right hand and quickly turn around.
 The werewolf hand is already in front of my face; there is no way I can avoid that.

 Suddenly the ceiling above the werewolf gives way.
 From above, comes the second demon.
 A simple description: The second demon is huge, three times wider than a human.
 Imagine that ‘heavy’ demon falling from the second floor, landing right on the werewolf.
 The result is obvious to everyone: the werewolf is crushed by the weight of the second demon and dies on the spot.

 On top of the second demon is my first disciple, Charlotte.
 She notices me, “Master!
 What are you doing there!
 I could have crushed you.”

-She jumps down from the second demon and lands in front of me; her blonde hair is in a mess.
+She jumps down from the second demon and lands in front of me; her blonde hair slightly disheveled.
 She is wearing her standard demon-hunting gear; a pair of gauntlets and armor boots (the leg part of a knight’s armor).
 Since her strength surpasses a normal human, she usually beats a demon using brute force.